 Patients with fast fluttering pulses followed by slow strong palpitations frequently develop mysterious brain fog, confusion, weakness, and light-headed dizzy spells.

 There is no simple explanation why the heart suddenly beats fast or slow; and not much really matters unless it changes our financial condition or romantic relationships.
 No one cares too much about the tachy-brady syndrome until they end up in the ICU with a fast / slow heart rate following a long night of drinking and dancing coupled with lack of sleep.

-The purpose of this website is to present a new theory that venous blood clots migrate into the heart and interfere with blood flow through the valves.
-This changes the heart rhythm pattern and causes palpitations.
+This website presents a new theory that venous blood clots migrate into the heart and interfere with blood flow through the valves.
+Clots in the valves change the heart rhythm pattern and causes palpitations.
 Moreover, venous thromboembolism (VTE) in the pulmonary artery squeeze the esophagus, which causes nausea, burping and difficulty swallowing.
 Burping (thrombo-ructus) while sleeping causes gastroesophageal reflux disease (GERD).

-The goal of this website is to outline the life cycle of venous blood clots and explain how clots cause a large number of problems during their formation, migration, and resolution.
+This website outlines the life cycle of venous blood clots and explains how clots cause problems during their formation, migration, and resolution.

 Dr Rudolf Virchow was a German physician who discovered that blood clots in the lungs were the same as blood clots in the legs.
 He theorized that pieces of clot in the legs broke looseand migrated through the heart into the lungs and called migrating venous blood clots embolia.

 Virchow noticed that trauma, stasis, or hypercoagulation led to the formation of venous clots.